BenMekkiMouad/movies-recommendation-system/README.md

 # Movie Recommendation System

-A simple movie recommendation system built using **FastAPI** and **Python** libraries, designed for simplicity and ease of setup.
-The application uses a preloaded dataset of movies to recommend similar titles based on user input.
+A simple movie recommendation system built using **FastAPI** and **Python** libraries, The application uses a preloaded dataset of movies to recommend similar titles based on user input. the app is not fully working yet, im looking for contributors.

-Goal is how to get user input ?
+Goal is to make a nice UI to get user preferences, and finish the recommendation algorithm .

 ---